Comparison of Portuguese and Spanish: Phonology

-Although the vocabularies of Spanish and Portuguese are similar, the two languages differ phonologically from each other, very likely because of the stronger Celtic substratum in Portuguese.
-Phonetically Portuguese bears similarities to French and to Catalan while the phonetics of Spanish are more comparable to those of Sardinian, Sicilian, and Italian.
-Portuguese has a significantly larger phonemic inventory than Spanish.
-This may partially explain why Portuguese is generally not very intelligible to Spanish speakers despite the lexical similarity between the two languages.
+Although the vocabularies of Spanish and Portuguese are remarkably similar, not surprisingly, the two languages differ phonologically from each other, very likely because of the stronger Celtic substratum in Portuguese, and less so in Spanish.
+Phonetically Portuguese bears similarities to French, Catalan and Italian, while the phonetics of Spanish are more comparable to those of Greek (in Castilian Spanish), Sardinian, Sicilian, and Italian.
+Plus, Portuguese has a significantly larger phonemic inventory than Spanish.
+This may partially explain why Portuguese is generally a little more challenging to Spanish speakers despite the strong lexical similarity, grammar and sentence structure between the two languages.